dotnet/csharplang/spec/enums.md

 results in a compile-time error because the constant values -1, -2, and –3 are not in the range of the underlying integral type uint.

-Multiple enum members may share the same associated value.
-The example
+Multiple enum members may share the same associated value.  \[*Example*: The example

 ```csharp
 enum Color